Zivotu/ConexaWeb_2/README.md

 ## Language Selector

 This project integrates a simple language selector powered by Google Translate.
-The required script is loaded on page load from `https://translate.google.com/translate_a/element.js`, enabling automatic translation of the interface.
+The widget is initialised from `index.html` using the script at `https://translate.google.com/translate_a/element.js`, enabling automatic translation of the interface.

 The selector is rendered above the main navigation bar as shown in [`src/components/Layout.tsx`](src/components/Layout.tsx) and offers buttons for switching between English (EN), Croatian (HR) and German (DE) as defined in [`src/components/LanguageSelector.tsx`](src/components/LanguageSelector.tsx).

-Translation logic is encapsulated in [`useGoogleTranslate`](src/hooks/use-google-translate.ts), which loads the Google Translate widget on demand and exposes a simple `translateTo(lang)` function used by the navigation bar.
+Translation logic is encapsulated in [`useGoogleTranslate`](src/hooks/use-google-translate.ts), which exposes a simple `translateTo(lang)` function used by the navigation bar.